yobson1/FavCat-Restored/README.md

 This repo's fork will contain changes to revert the decision of having VRC+ to use any of the favoriting within FavCat, forked from the [original VRCMods repo](https://github.com/knah/VRCMods).
 I highly recommend supporting the original VRCMods developers, as they're the ones that set the foundation for FavCat.

-I haven't changed any of the functionality outside of reverting FavCat's VRC+ changes, but i'll try and keep this repo up to sync for future versions of VRC (I.E. for UIExpansionKit build req's).
+I haven't changed any of the functionality outside of reverting FavCat's VRC+ changes, And i won't be unless:
+* VRChat breaks the current version, and i need to fix it.
+* There's some clean code changes in the original repo that clean up the existing FavCat

 ## Canny Tickets